soggybag/js-react-native-q4/README.md

 > or vehicle.

 Apps are broken down into components.
 Components can get very granular representing even very small parts of your interfaces.
-Components by definition are smaller parts that are assembled to make larger system.
+Components by definition are small parts that are assembled to make larger system.
+Components will often be made of more components!

 - Component Based Architecture
     - https://medium.com/@dan.shapiro1210/understanding-component-based-architecture-3ff48ec0c238#.qk6lwll4n